DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/README.md

 # Live Demonstration of Smart Watchdog 🚀

-This live demonstration showcases the smart watchdog hardware model monitoring execution Neorv32 in real time.
+This live demonstration deploys the developed smart watchdog model on FPGA to monitor program execution in real time of the RISC-V processor (Neorv32).
+A basic PI-control algorithmn written in C is compiled and executed on Neorv32, resembling a safety-critical task.
+The user can contriol the speed and direction of the motor while injecting faults into the program counter register of Neorv32 where control flow errors might manifest.
+The smart watchdog monitors each instruction executed by Neorv32 and classifies accordingly, i.e. normal execution or control flow error detected.
+The hardware setup is shown below.

+IMAGE OF HARDWARE SETUP (HARDWARE + GUI ETC)

 - Overview of application
 - Description of hardware setup